Edragon/edragon.github.io/Tech-dat/Interface-dat/HUB75-DAT/HUB75-DAT.md

 ![](2025-12-16-18-31-15.png)

+The follwoing content show the two methods of the cable installation, either normal or flipped, neither them can match above setup

-1. flipped connector + nonflipped cable install
+2. flipped connector + nonflipped cable install

 ![](2025-12-16-18-33-30.png)